Proposal Writing

 • The project title is eye-catching, located centrally

-construction proposal cover
+construction proposal example

 Source: Office Templates Online